shybees/fecat233/README.md

 ### Hi there 🤓🤓🥝🍇
-A developer, working with Python for machine learning
+A developer, working with Python for machine learning and nlp

 current skills:
 + python
-+ tensorflow
++ pytorch

 contact me at:
 + [twitter](https://twitter.com/fecat233)